NCAA DIVISION II BASKETBALL COLLEGES Complete D2 List

 Kentucky Wesleyan College – Owensboro, Kentucky – Private – Great Midwest Athletic Conference – NCAA D2

-King University – Tennessee – Bristol, Tennessee – Private – Conference Carolinas – NCAA D2
+King University – Bristol, Tennessee – Private – Conference Carolinas – NCAA D2

-Kutztown University of Pennsylvania – Kutztown, Pennsylvania – Public – Pennsylvania State Athletic Conference – NCAA D2
+Kutztown University – Kutztown, Pennsylvania – Public – Pennsylvania State Athletic Conference – NCAA D2

 Lake Erie College – Painesville, Ohio – Private – Great Midwest Athletic Conference – NCAA D2